 The program of Nurse Anesthesia Education was initiated at the University of Kansas under the auspices of the Department of Anesthesiology in 1966.
 The first four students were admitted in June 1967 and full accreditation was granted by the American Association of Nurse Anesthetists in 1968.

 In response to public and professional demands for quality service and credible education, a minimal curriculum has grown into a full complement of course offerings.
 The Kansas Board of Regents recognized this educational excellence by granting the program baccalaureate status in 1978 after having served as a certificate program to that point.

 In 1982 the program was granted full department status and graduated its first bachelor’s degree students that same year.
 In 1984 the program attained graduate status and began to offer a degree of Master of Science in Nurse Anesthesia while phasing out the bachelor's degree.

-Over 350 graduates have entered the professional ranks of nurse anesthesia as University of Kansas graduates.
+More than 400 CRNAs have entered the professional ranks of nurse anesthesia as University of Kansas graduates.
 Today the Nurse Anesthesia program is a national leader in education and clinical instruction in the field, with numerous recognitions and high rankings by local and national publications.
 It remains one of eight departments in the School of Health Professions on the medical center campus of the University of Kansas.
 Continued close cooperation with the Department of Anesthesiology allows the collective mission of physicians and CRNAs to be that of producing highly qualified anesthesia practitioners.